decarbonization/outside/README.md

 - `GOOGLE_MAPS_API_KEY`: A Google Maps platform API key with access to both the Air Quality and Pollen data features.

+### Configuring Sessions

+In order for Outside to allow users to sign in, it must be configured with the following environment variables:

+- `SESSION_SECRETS`: A comma-separated list of secrets to sign session cookies with.

 ### Additional Options

 The following environment variables may be provided: